-- To protect the welfare of the horse and ensure fair play - To support the Organising Committee (OC) in the successful running of the event in line with the current Australian Dressage rules and regulations.
+- to protect the welfare of the horse and ensure fair play - to support the Organising Committee (OC) in the successful running of the event in line with the current Australian Dressage rules and regulations.

-The Equestrian Australia (EA) Steward training program is part of the National Official Accreditation Scheme () governed by the Australian Sports Commission (ASC) and is a truly national program to further enhance the reputation and quality of EA competition nationally and internationally.
+The Equestrian Australia (EA) Steward training program is the National Official Accreditation Scheme and is a truly national program to further enhance the reputation and quality of EA competition nationally and internationally.